by Bruce Poinsette

 Towne adds, “When Black people get together, be it across discipline or geographies, something shakes loose inside of us.
 New possibilities are born out of that.
 With a think tank, we’re not just interested in producing a dry, analytical report.
 We’re interested in producing an experience that is just as much ours as it is the people who end up collaborating with us to make it or the people who witness it and carry it forward in whatever work they might do that benefits Black life.”

-“Where is this being reported or talked about?,” says Dr. Bates.
-“Is it not being framed or connected in a way that makes sense to people?
+“Where is this being reported or talked about at?,” says Bates.
+“Is it not being framed or connected in away that makes sense to people?
 What happened here?
 Me, being in urban planning and being attuned to the urban renewal area here, I knew all about that.
 I just thought everybody knew about it because it’s a big deal and it’s this super historically significant site.
 And then I started talking to people and handing them papers, and they knew nothing about it.”

 “But what are the tools that would let us imagine a different future?
 All of the basic tools we have in planning just involve projecting forward from a baseline, assuming the baseline is okay.
-You have to start getting into something that would be way more about the imagination and creative problem solving.
+But if none of this is okay at all because we now understand where we came from, then what would be the thing?
+So you have to start getting into something that would be way more about the imagination and creative problem solving.
 It can’t just be learning how to do a population projection.
 It can’t just be the mainstream tools of real estate site analysis because that’s already got all the bad stuff baked into it.”

 BLERG taps into the aforementioned creative problem solving in a variety of ways, including rethinking the very foundation of their approach.
 Perhaps the best example of this is their collaboration with Jefferson High School, which is part of a larger RACC-sponsored artist-in-residency in the Humboldt Neighborhood.

-For this portion of the project, Towne and Dr. Bates work with a Jefferson Senior Inquiry class that explores race and social justice.
+For this portion of the project, Towne and Bates work with a Jefferson Senior Inquiry class that explores race and social justice.
 They visit the class anywhere from twice a month to twice a week.
-They work with the teachers and participate in the activities the students are already doing.
+Unlike other courses that seek to engage students with local artists, they make a point of not going into the classroom with a set plan.
+Instead, they work with the teachers and participate in the activities the students are already doing.
 They also spend a lot of time simply listening and conversing with students to gauge their perspectives.
 Four months in, while they don’t have any set projects, a number of students have agreed to work with BLERG on oral history interviews with their family members.
-Others are currently working with Towne and Dr. Bates on gallery presentations set for this spring.¹
+Others are currently working with Towne and Bates on gallery presentations set for this spring.

 “It can sometimes feel meandering or time consuming for artists or people outside of the school,” says Towne.
 “At the same time, I think it’s important in a place like Jeff to not arrive with a formula that you want to plug them into as variables.
 I think Jeff is a high school that is often sensationalized in ways that those youth don’t need to be enduring in their high school experience and in the history of this neighborhood and community.
 We’re really interested in being there and seeing how we share inquiry and give each other life.
 That way, we can see what shakes loose out of the soundboarding of our shared stake in Black life in this place.”